shortxmas/pmp-hub/pmps/django-dbfilestore-whitenoise-vercel/README.md

 4. Run ```python manage.py runserver``` or ```python3 manage.py runserver``` to start the app locally
 5. Deploy the app on Vercel by deploying the repository

+- Environment variables can be defined in a .env file in vercel_app and used in settings.py with os.getenv('ENV KEY')